The Farm

 Hazelnuts fall to the ground when they’re ripe.
 There is no ladder, no crew, no shaking.
 The trees drop them, the floor of the orchard turns brown with husks, and a low machine drives between the rows and sweeps them into windrows.
 Another machine picks the windrows up.
 They go to a drying shed for a week.

-That’s the whole harvest.
-It happens in October.
-It is loud for about six days a year and silent for the other three hundred and fifty-nine.
+That’s the whole harvest, and it happens in October.
+The machines handle the main acres.
+The oldest trees — the 1925 block, a few hundred of them — we still gather by hand.
+Loud for about six days a year, silent for the other three hundred and fifty-nine.

 A wooden crate piled with raw in-shell hazelnuts on the day of harvest